cdown/chrisdown.name/posts/2013-12-13-flashing-twrp-on-n7100-t03g.md

 excerpt: How to flash TWRP on the N7100/t03g on Arch Linux
 ---

-I always forget how to do this and end up reading lots of conflicting "advice", so it seems wise to put it here:

 - [Download the latest TWRP image in .img format][dl].
 The latest ones appear to be at the bottom (go figure);
 - Check the md5sum matches what goo.im said when you downloaded it;